Transporte Aéreo Rioplatense: 1981 CL-44 crash

-In 1981 the airline was contracted to conduct a series of flights to send arms to Iran, to assist in arming Nicaraguan contras.
+In 1981, the airline was contracted to conduct a series of flights to send arms to Iran, to assist in arming Nicaraguan contras.
 Military equipment from Israel was shipped to Iran, in support of the latter during its war with Iraq.
-A total of 360 tons of arms was to be transported from Israel to Iran.
+A total of 360 tons of arms were to be transported from Israel to Iran.

 On 18 July 1981, one of the airline's CL-44s was returning to Cyprus after making the third delivery flight to Iran.
 It strayed into Soviet airspace in the Azerbaijan Soviet Socialist Republic and the Soviet Air Force sent a Sukhoi Su-15 to intercept it.
 The Su-15 hit the CL-44's tail and it crashed near the Soviet–Turkish border, killing all four of the occupants.
 The Soviet Union claimed that its Su-15 pilot deliberately downed the CL-44 by aerial ramming.